CBA Bylaws – Amended Dec. 2021

 4.2.1 Such procedure shall provide:

-(a) Not less than fifteen (15) days prior written notice of the expulsion, suspension or termination and the reasons therefore; and
+(a) Not less than fifteen (15) days prior notice of the expulsion, suspension or termination and the reasons therefore; and

 4.2.3 Members may only be expelled, suspended or terminated upon a majority vote of the Board of Directors.